David Gilmour: Other electric guitars

 Along with the Fender models, Gilmour has also used a Gibson Les Paul goldtop model with P-90 pick-ups during recording sessions for The Wall and A Momentary Lapse of Reason.
 Gilmour also plays a Gretsch Duo-Jet, a Gretsch White Falcon, and a "White Penguin".
-He played a Bill Lewis 24-fret guitar during the Meddle and Dark Side of the Moon recording sessions, and a Steinberger GL model which was his main guitar during A Momentary Lapse of Reason recording sessions.
+He played a Bill Lewis 24-fret guitar during the Meddle and Dark Side of the Moon recording sessions.
+A Steinberger GL model was his main guitar during A Momentary Lapse of Reason recording sessions.

 Acoustic

-Gilmour has used acoustic guitars including a Gibson Chet Atkins classical model, and a Gibson J-200 Celebrity, acquired from John Illsley of Dire Straits.
+Gilmour’s acoustic guitars have included a Gibson Chet Atkins classical model, and a Gibson J-200 Celebrity, acquired from John Illsley of Dire Straits.
 Gilmour used several Ovation models including a Custom Legend 1619-4, and a Custom Legend 1613-4 nylon string guitar, both during the Wall recording sessions.
 Martin models used include a D-35, purchased in New York in 1971, and a D12-28 12-string.